goruck/foodcomputer/README.md

 *The Food Computer Alexa skill is now in beta test!
 Please send me an e-mail to be a part of the beta and you'll be able to use the skill to interact with my food computer on your Echo devices.
-Any feedback is welcome.*
+Any feedback is welcome but please be aware this skill and the Personal Food Computer project is still in development.*

 ![Alt text](/img/pfc-logo.jpg?raw=true "Image courtesy of OpenAg Forum")